-Dr. Steve Kelley is a Professor and the Head of the Department of Forest Biomaterials at North Carolina State University.
+Dr. Steve Kelley is a Professor at North Carolina State University and interim Department Head.
 His research interests include the sustainable production of energy and materials from biomass, and the application of novel analytical tools to biomass.
 He teaches classes in Wood Chemistry (FB 301) and Wood Adhesives and Composites (FB 444).
 In addition to his research and teaching, he has also helped develop international partnerships for the Department.

 Prior to joining NCSU, he spent 13 years at the DOE’s National Renewable Energy Laboratory (NREL) working on biomass conversion technologies.
 At NREL his responsibilities included technical leadership and innovation in the areas of biomass characterization, production of value-added biobased products and thermal conversion processes, and project management.
 He left NREL as a Principal Scientist.
 Prior to joining NREL, he worked in industry (Eastman Chemical Co. and Bend Research, Inc.) for 7 years developing new cellulose-based materials and membrane processes.